 Check out this Video for Cooking Spinach with Lemon and Garlic

-Hearty GreensMany people seem to have a deep-seated fear of kale and collard greens (at least outside the U.S. South), but I encourage you to give them a try, as they have the most nutritional benefits of all.
+Hearty GreensPeople have been getting over their resistance to hearty greens such as kale and collard greens (at least outside the U.S. South), and that's a very good thing!
+I encourage you to give them a try, as they have the most nutritional benefits of all.
 Over time, they may even become favorites.

 Kale and collard greens are the most common examples of hearty greens.
 They do require cooking, although not as much as many people think.
 Yes, you can cook collards for an hour, but if you cut the greens from the fibrous stems they can be tender in 10-15 minutes.
 I also like kale cooked about that amount of time.